db-ui/examples/angular17-example/README.md

 13. `expressive`
 14. Goto browser; All texts should have different sizes
 15. Goto `src/app/app.component.html` and add `class` with those classes for each `<div>`:
-    1. `db-informational-bg-basic-level-1`
+    1. `db-color-informational`
-    2. `db-successful-bg-basic-level-1`
+    2. `db-color-successful`
-    3. `db-successful-bg-basic-level-2`
+    3. `db-color-successful db-bg-color-basic-level-2`
 19. Goto browser; All containers should have different background and foreground colors
 20. Goto `src/styles.scss` and append a new class: